 A growing number of jurisdictions are moving away from a reliance on money bail and providing their judicial officers with more comprehensive information to support their pretrial release decisions.
 Often as part of a wider effort to improve their pretrial policies and practices, jurisdictions are incorporating an actuarial assessment into their pretrial decision-making processes.

 The Public Safety Assessment (PSA) was designed by Arnold Ventures to provide judicial officers with information to help them assess a person's likelihood of returning to court for future hearings and remaining crime free while on pretrial release.

 Each of the risk factors is weighted and assigned different points, according to the strength of the relationship between the factor and the specific pretrial outcome.
-The total points assigned to FTA and NCA are converted to two separate scales that range from 1 to 6, with higher scores indicating a greater level of risk.
-The total points assigned to NVCA is converted to a yes-no “violence flag,” the presence of which indicates an elevated likelihood of being arrested for a new violent crime.
+The total points assigned to FTA and NCA are converted to two separate scales that range from 1 to 6, with lower scores indicating a greater likelihood of pretrial success.
+The total points assigned to NVCA are converted to a yes-no “violence flag,” the presence of which indicates an elevated likelihood of being arrested for a new violent crime.

 The tables below illustrate how points are assigned to the risk factors for each pretrial outcome and how the total points are converted to the scaled FTA and NCA scores, as well as the NVCA flag.